 What is a rental inspection and why is it important to do before you sign your lease?

-- It’s an opportunity for you to review the condition of your rental before move in.
+- A rental inspection is an opportunity for you to review the condition of your rental before move in.

 - It’s a chance for you to begin building a relationship with the owner, property manager, or on-site team.